 - And patients report that having excellent vision, without dependency on glasses or contacts, is very reassuring during an emergency.

 At Eye Physicians of Long Beach, our doctors will only perform this surgery if you are a qualified candidate.
 Your candidacy is based on calculations made through a series of state of the art eye tests.
 Our doctors have found that only about 80% of candidates should have LASIK.

-Dr. Martinez and Dr. Donovan are general ophthalmologists who have extensive experience in all refractive options; if iLASIK is not the ideal procedure for you, they will recommend one that is.
+Our doctors are general ophthalmologists who have extensive experience in all refractive options; if iLASIK is not the ideal procedure for you, they will recommend one that is.

 With LASIK you an have great vision without glasses or contacts!